Labour Conference 2024

 Perhaps most desperately urgent is the situation in Palestine.
 We participated in numerous fringe events and the major demonstration.
 The slaughter of civilians must stop.
 The targetting of health workers is a war crime.
 Not a single bullet or bomb should be sent from Britain in support of these never ending atrocities.

-An important and hugely positive outcome from Labour conference is the increasing alliances the Socialist Health Association is making with the trade unions who have the membership and political weight to challenge these outlandish ideas.
+An important and hugely positive outcome from Labour conference is the increasing alliances the Socialist Health Association is making with the trade unions who have the membership and political weight to challenge the more outlandish ideas.
 And to strengthen us further please join the SHA – we will campaign inside the Labour Party and with our allies on the streets in every town and city.

 Following motion from UNITE and CWU was backed by SHA delegates.